 Baking fish in foil is a fun way to cook fish and veggies together, in a way that yields the most delicious steamed-like fish and serving up individual portioned packets, without a big fishy mess!

-I fell in love with this method of cooking fish back when I made this Baked Fish-in-Foil with Vegetables recipe.
+I fell in love with this method of cooking fish back when I made this Baked Fish-in-Foil with Vegetables recipe and later on this Grilled Salmon in Foil with Vegetables.

-Today I am giving the classic ‘fish and chips’ a fun twist by baking the fish over a bed of buttery potato slices, seasoned with flaky sea salt, fresh thyme and a generous squeeze of fresh lemon juice.
+Today I am giving the classic ‘fish and chips’ a fun twist by baking the fish fillets over a bed of buttery potato slices, seasoned with flaky sea salt, fresh thyme and a generous squeeze of fresh lemon juice.
+The foil packets go on a baking sheet and into the oven, until the fish is flaky and cooked to perfection.

 two fish in foil packets with potatoes on a plate